massimo-maimeri/life-gamification/README.md

 Items are stored locally on your browser in a simple JSON format.

 ### Deployment
-Use docker and docker compose installed.
+Use docker and docker compose.

 RUN docker compose up -d to run on port 8080 the webapp.